Suardi Chapel

 The Suardi Chapel is an oratory or private chapel inside the villa in Trescore Balneario, Province of Bergamo owned by the Suardi counts.
 It is dedicated to Saint Barbara and Saint Brigid and was completely rebuilt by the cousins Giovan Battista and Maffeo Suardi.
-It was fully covered in 1524 by frescoes commissioned by them from by Lorenzo Lotto of Christ the Vine and Lives of the Saints.
+It was fully covered in 1524 by frescoes they commissioned from Lorenzo Lotto of Christ the Vine and Lives of the Saints.
 In the 19th century, count Gianforte Suardi built a corridor connecting the chapel to the villa and modified the chapel entrance – those entering had previously immediately found themselves in front of the north wall with its depiction of Christ the Vine.